agile-ts/agile/README.md

 To properly use AgileTs, in an UI-Framework we need **two** packages.

-- The _Core Package_, which acts as the brain of AgileTs and manages all our Agile Instances like States, Collections, ..
+- The _Core Package_, which acts as the brain of AgileTs and manages all our States
   ```
   npm install @agile-ts/core
   ```

-- A _fitting Integration_ for our preferd UI-Framework.. in my case [React](https://www.npmjs.com/package/@agile-ts/react).
+- And a _fitting Integration_ for our preferd UI-Framework.. in my case [React](https://www.npmjs.com/package/@agile-ts/react).
-  Check [here](https://agile-ts.org/docs/installation) if your Framework is supported, too.
+  Check [here](https://agile-ts.org/docs/installation) if your desired Framework is supported, too.
   ```
   npm install @agile-ts/react
   ```